 The nervous-endocrine system spectrum

 Another way of viewing adaptogens and nervines is to examine how stimulating they are to the nervous system (Figure 2).
 Certain adaptogens, such as Asian ginseng tend to be more stimulating and may cause insomnia, while ashwagandha tends to be more calming and therefore potentially useful for sleep.
-Young people are usually more suited to less stimulating adaptogens as they often have more energy or Qi, while for older people the converse applies.
-More stimulating adaptogens may be taken in the morning only.
+It has been said young people are usually more suited to less stimulating adaptogens as they often have more energy or Qi, while for older people the converse applies.
+More stimulating adaptogens may be taken in the morning only if an individual finds them overly stimulating.

 Adaptogens combine well with the nervine herbs because they may reinforce their relaxing activity and allow a more complex combination of herbal actions.
 For instance, combining a calming adaptogen such as ashwagandha with the nervine tonic, American skullcap, amplifies the calming activity of ashwagandha and creates a relaxing pair for the nervous system.
 This could be useful for those persons suffering with nervous over excitation like, insomnia and or anxiety.

 Figure 2.
 The nervous-endocrine system spectrum.

 Typical considerations when choosing herbs for a formula that mixes adaptogens and nervines are; constitution (e.g. pitta, vata, kapha), diseased tissue state (e.g. hot (inflamed), cold, wet, dry, tense, relaxed), actions, affinities, and specific indications of the herb.
 It is also appropriate to consider when using an adaptogen that some people are more prone to insomnia and are very sensitive and so may respond better to a calming adaptogen such as ashwagandha or holy basil.
-Equally, some people may have a lot of dry skin going on and therefore a moistening nervine like hawthorn or milky oat seed may be more appropiate.
+Equally, some people may have a lot of dry skin going on and therefore a moistening nervine like hawthorn berry may be more appropriate.
 I recommend studying Matthew Wood’s The Earthwise Herbal books for a more complete explanation of constitutions and tissue states (Wood, 2009).